lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

     In the sample output above, the container was assigned the name "awesome_varahamihira".
 Names are arbitrarily assigned.
 You can also pass the docker run command a name option if you want to specify the running name.
 You can read more about it in the [Docker run reference](https://docs.docker.com/engine/reference/run/).
 Kill the container using `docker kill` now that we know it's working properly.

 4. Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 ECR is a fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
-In the next lab, we'll use ECS to pull your image from ECR.
+In the next lab, we'll use EKS to pull your image from ECR.

     In the AWS Management Console, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard.
 You should see repositories for the monolith service and like service.
 These were created by CloudFormation and named like <code><b><i>STACK_NAME</i></b>-mono-xxx</code> and <code><b><i>STACK_NAME</i></b>-like-xxx</code> where ***STACK_NAME*** is the name of the CloudFormation stack (the stack name may be truncated).